 The program of study in business technology at Baton Rouge Community College has been specifically designed to meet the employment needs of the business community in the Greater Baton Rouge metro area.
 Besides the required courses, this Associate of Applied Science curriculum allows the student to choose three approved elective courses.
-The student has the opportunity to tailor his/her program of study by adding emphasis in one or more of the following areas: accounting, business, computer applications, economics, finance, management, marketing, and office careers.
+The student has the opportunity to tailor his/her program of study by adding emphasis in one or more of the following areas: accounting, business, computer applications, economics, finance, management, marketing, office careers, and real estate.